waynodiablo/Oystercard/boris_bikes/post_challenges/post_challenge_1.md

 [Back to the Challenge Map](../0_challenge_map.md)

+> From this point onwards, you will not use Challenges.
+Instead, you will use a more traditional 'tutorial'.
+Try to bring the same 'try it first' approach you've used during the Challenges to these Post Challenges.

 ***As with all Makers Academy materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 Our first feature is passing, ensuring that we are delivering value to our client.
 We've got unit tests for the `Bike` and `DockingStation` classes.
 Now let's consider another user story in the same part of the problem space: